Become a teacher

 Teacher Training Course

-The Montreal School of the Alexander Technique offers a three-year minimum (1,600 hours) teacher training course.
-This program is approved by ATC/CANSTAT (Canadian Society of Teachers of the Alexander Technique) and certified by Employment and Social Development Canada to issue tax receipts.
+Alexander Technique BodyWise: Centered Learning in Ottawa offers a three-year minimum (1,600 hours) teacher training course.
+This program is approved by Alexander Technique Canada and certified by Employment and Social Development Canada to issue tax receipts.

 Individual guidance and attention are ensured, through a student/teacher ratio no greater than five to one, to foster the high standard of personal use and functioning required to teach the F.M.
 Alexander Technique.
 The school is bilingual and welcomes English and French speaking students.